-Wander around Chelsea Physic Garden and enjoy lunch in the Tangerine Dream Cafe
+Wander around the garden and enjoy lunch in Chelsea Physic Garden Cafe

 Give Thanks to Sir Hans Sloane

 Proudly overseeing the garden, you’ll find a statue of Sir Hans Sloane, an early benefactor.
 It’s thanks to him that the recipe for milk chocolate came to Britain.
 He brought it back from Jamaica where he’d worked as the physician to the Island Governor.